Tensorleap-hub/MMFM/README.md

 Below is a population exploration plot.
 It represents a samples similarity map based on the model's latent space, built using the extracted features of the trained model.

-It shows a visualization of the latenat space where each dot represent a smple.
+It shows a visualization of the latent space where each dot represents a sample.
 The color and the size affected from the loss value.
-In our case the latent space is clustered by the questions type.
+In the figure below the latent space is colored by the questions type.

 <div style="text-align: center;">
     <img src="images/PE1.png" alt="Untitled" width="600"/>